senorGPT/CTF_crackmes.one/Coder_90 - KeyGenMeV3/Coder_90 - KeyGenMeV3 - Solution.md

 ## 7. Drawing Board

 So, what I've learned here is; The key is meant to be a base-16 string, not an alphanumeric phrase.
-But obviously, this doesn't appear to be true either *OR* I am missing something.
+But obviously, this doesn't appear to be true *OR* I am missing something.

 The two only two roads that I can see currently are:

 1. Input a smaller number.
    A signed 32 bit integer has a maximum value of `2,147,483,647` whilst an unsigned long 32bit integer has a maximum value of `4,294,967,295`.
    My input of `0123456789` translates to a decimal value of `4,886,718,345`.
 That's just a bit above both.
 2. Maybe there is some trickery involved that I am not seeing and the actual base being used is base `2`.
 This would explain the overflow/error return.
-Or maybe the number is just too large which is causing the overflow.
+Or maybe again, the number is just too large which is causing the overflow.

 I also started to wonder how the `Name` field plays into this, maybe that is how the `RDI` register is being set?

 ------

-## 8. Inputting a smaller number
+## 8. Inputting a Smaller Number

 Inputting `012345` into the `Key` field yields `RAX` register being `0000000000012345` after the `strtoul` call.